thelastmedici/Task-and-Document-Manager/TaskAndDocumentManager/README.md

 ### Task Rules

-The task entity enforces:
+The task domain currently enforces:

-- `CreatedByUserId` must not be empty
+- owner is required
-- `Title` is required
+- title is required
-- `Description` is required
+- description is required
-- `Title` max length is 200
+- title max length is 200
-- `Description` max length is 4000
+- description max length is 4000
 - completed tasks cannot be modified
-- reassigning the same user is a no-op
+- assigning the same user again is a no-op
 - saving the same title and description is a no-op

+### Ownership And Authorization

+Task ownership is backend-controlled.

+The client does not send `OwnerId` during task creation.
+The server:

+1. reads the current authenticated user from JWT
+2. passes that user id into the create use case
+3. stores it as `OwnerId`

+Sensitive task operations are protected like this:

+- `GET /api/tasks/{id}`
+  - `Admin` or task owner
+- `PUT /api/tasks/{id}`
+  - `Admin` or task owner
+- `DELETE /api/tasks/{id}`
+  - `Admin` or task owner
+- `POST /api/tasks/{id}/assign`
+  - `Manager` or `Admin`
+  - managers are also scoped by task ownership/assignment rules

+### Query-Level Protection

+Task list protection is implemented in the application layer, not in the frontend and not by fetching all tasks and filtering later.

+The `ListTasks` use case applies access scope before querying the repository:

+- `Admin`
+  - all matching tasks
+- `Manager`
+  - owned tasks and assigned tasks
+- `User`
+  - owned tasks only

+This means the controller does not fetch all tasks and then trim them in memory anymore.

-### Task API Endpoints
+### Task Endpoints

 #### `POST /api/tasks`